Online Resource Allocation via Static Bundle Pricing: Model, Technical Overview and Main Results

-It remains to assign an explicit $s$-$t$ path to each such copy.
-To this end, we independently sample a path for each copy according to a carefully chosen distribution derived from the LP solution.
-Using a roulette-style sampling argument, we show that this randomized routing preserves the expected load guarantees on every edge, matching those obtained in the single-minded analysis.
-This yields the following result.
+An additional challenge is that we should select a specific $s - t$ path for each allocated $(s, t)$-bundle.
+To this end, we independently sample a path for each $(s, t)$-bundle available according to a carefully chosen distribution, which is derived from the solution to EA-LP.
+Using a roulette-style sampling argument, we show that our randomized routing scheme over selected $s-t$ paths preserves the expected load guarantees on every edge and ensures Property~(2) of the unconstrained algorithm.
+Relying on the approach towards proving Theorem~\ref{thm:general-single-minded}, we obtain:

-\begin{theorem} For the graph-routing setting with minimum edge capacity $B$, our mechanism achieves an $O\!\left(m^{1/(B+1)}\right)$-competitive static posted-price mechanism, where $m = |E|$. \end{theorem}
+\begin{theorem} For online routing in a network with $m$ edges, each with capacity at least $B$, our online static and anonymous bundle-pricing mechanism is $O(m^{1/(B+1)})$-competitive. \end{theorem}

+\paragraph{Incentive Compatibility.} An additional desirable property of our menu-based pricing scheme is \emph{price subadditivity}.
+Namely, for every bundle~$S$, the posted price of~$S$ is no greater than the total price of any collection of bundles whose union includes~$S$.
+This guarantees that a buyer who desires~$S$ always prefers purchasing a copy of~$S$ rather than assembling a larger collection of bundles covering $S$.
+Enforcing price subadditivity, however, is nontrivial.
+The prices suggested by EA-LP need not satisfy this property, and the supports of the buyer value distributions may not contain appropriate price levels that would allow for a subadditive menu without sacrificing performance.
+To address this issue, we first augment the support of each buyer's value distribution with carefully chosen auxiliary price points.
+Then, before constructing our pricing menu, we apply a post-processing step to EA-LP solution that enforces subadditivity (the details can be found in Appendix~\ref{app:subadditivity}).